PRISON: Unmasking the Criminal Potential of Large Language Models: PRISON: Perspective Recognition In Statement ObservatioN

-To assess whether LLMs may exhibit criminal potential, we begin by analyzing the underlying criminal traits that are associated with behavioral and psychological patterns commonly observed in real-world criminals.
-Inspired by psychological assessment practices used in criminal psychology, we examine six widely adopted psychometric instruments designed to evaluate criminals' cognitive and behavioral tendencies~\cite{PICTS,CTS,CTS3,ICTS,CCS,CCSM}.
-From these instruments, we extract the most frequently referenced scales and consolidate them into five core trait dimensions: False Statements, Frame-Up, Psychological Manipulation, Emotional Disguise, and Moral Disengagement.
-Table~\ref{tab:trait_scale_mapping} illustrates the mapping between these traits and the corresponding scales across the original instruments.
-Details of the trait collection and mapping process are provided in Appendix~\ref{sec:Psychological Scales}.
+To assess whether LLMs may exhibit criminal potential, we begin by systematically analyzing the underlying criminal traits that are associated with behavioral and psychological patterns commonly observed in real-world criminals.
+Inspired by psychological assessment practices used in criminal psychology, we examine six widely adopted psychometric instruments designed to evaluate criminals' behavioral tendencies~\citep{PICTS, CCSM, CTS, CCS, ICTS, CTS3}.